kristinemlarson/gnssrefl/docs/pages/file_structure.md

 use this as your *a priori* station coordinates.
 The format of this file for **each line** should be :

-station name (4 characters, preferably lowercase) latitude , degrees longitude , degrees ellipsoidal height, meters.
+station latitude longitude and height, where station must be four characters, preferably lower case. latitude and longitude should be in degrees. height means ellipsoidal height in meters.
+Example for station **xxxx**:

-Example:

 <PRE>
 xxxx 39.949492 -105.194266 1728.856
 </PRE>

-There should only be spaces between these parameters - no commas.
 You can add comment lines to the file with a percent sign.
 This file is read in the <code>query_coordinate_file</code> function found in gps.py.
-The local coordinate file is read by **nmea2snr**.
-This means you no longer have to enter station coordinates on the command line when using **nmea2snr**.
+The local coordinate file is read by <code>mea2snr</code>.
+This means you no longer have to enter station coordinates on the command line when using <code>nmea2snr</code>.

 ## How do I analyze my own GNSS data?